sricharankola34-cmd/devops-micro-internship-pravinmishra/week-00-internet-and-networking/assignment-01-internet-and-networking.md

 *is a technique used in computer networks to send data efficiently and broken into smaller unit its  take different route ressamblede data
-* It isa unique number address device connected internet making digital home adrress *Each Lego piece (packet) is delivered safely Without TCP/IP, emails, videos, or messages loss never reach to right person HyperText Transfer Protocol
+* It isa unique number address device connected internet making digital home adrress *Each Lego piece (packet) is delivered safely Without TCP/IP, emails, videos, or messages loss never reach to right person
 * HTTP=  HyperText Transfer Protoco is a communication between your web browser and a website’s server.
-*HTTPS=HyperText Transfer Protocol Secure it store information private and secure
+HTTPS=HyperText Transfer Protocol Secure it store information private and secure

 # 🏗️ Task 3: Application Architecture & Stack